Erin Lee Carr: 2009-2014

+2015-2021

-In April 2015, Carr's first documentary for HBO, Thought Crimes: The Case of the Cannibal Cop premiered at the 2015 Tribeca Film Festival.
-Released by HBO in May 2015, Thought Crimes is a documentary film about Gilberto Valle, an ex-New York City Police Officer who was arrested on two counts; one for kidnapping conspiracy and illegally gaining access to a law-enforcement database.
-Thought Crimes received positive reviews and was a finalist for the 2016 Cinema Eye Honors in the non-fiction film for television category.
+In 2015, Variety included Carr as one of its "10 Documakers To Watch".
+Carr's first documentary for HBO, Thought Crimes: The Case of the Cannibal Cop premiered at the 2015 Tribeca Film Festival.
+The documentary received positive reviews and was a finalist for the 2016 Cinema Eye Honors in the non-fiction film for television category.

-In May 2017, HBO released Carr's documentary film Mommy Dead and Dearest, which was about the murder of Dee Dee Blanchard, allegedly by her daughter Gypsy Rose Blanchard.
+In May 2017, Carr's documentary film Mommy Dead and Dearest was released.
 It was an official selection for SXSW, Hot Docs and DocAviv and was one of the most-watched documentaries on HBO in 2017.
+In 2018, Carr directed an episode of the Netflix documentary series Dirty Money called "Drug Short" which examines how big pharmaceutical companies exploit patients seeking life saving drugs.
+Carr made the 2018 Forbes 30 under 30 list.